 Nonverbal Communication Skills List and Examples

-When you’re interviewing for a job or participating in a meeting, your body language is almost as important as the answers you give to the questions.
-Crossed arms could look defensive.
-Poor posture can appear unprofessional, while gazing down and not making eye contact can detract from being seen as confident.
+When you’re interviewing for a job or participating in a meeting, your nonverbal communication is almost as important as your verbal responses.
+Crossed arms can seem defensive.
+Poor posture may appear unprofessional.
+A downward gaze or avoiding eye contact can detract from you being seen as confident.

 Most candidates carefully prepare what they will say during interviews and networking meetings.